sonocotta/raspberry-media-center/README.md

 ![image](https://github.com/user-attachments/assets/59acba9e-b447-4724-a6a1-bf777f053787)

 With this setup, you can supply more than the 20V limit of PD, giving you a bit more power for the speakers.
 You probably won’t hear much difference (thanks to the way human hearing works), but it could help larger speakers that need a bit more to really “open up."
 Other than that, the NOPD version works just like the PD version — no software changes are needed.

+#### Louder and Amped Raspberry Hats

+Due to the limited space available on the Raspberry Pi Hat-sized PCB, I'm using simplified output filter schematics with 1812 ferrite beads (instead of full-size coils on the Media Center models).
+These filters are not as efficient and generate more heat on the larger volumes.
+The datasheet recommends (quote)

+- Ferrite bead filter is appropriate for lower PVCC (< 12V)
+- Ferrite bead filter is recommended for use with Fsw = 384 kHz with Spread spectrum enabled, BD Modulation

 #### Serial and USB-PD